fingerprintjs/fingerprint-pro-segment-source-function/README.md

 - Node 18+
 - Typescript 4
-- Playwright (with a headless browser preferably chromium)
+- Playwright for end-to-end tests

 ## How to set up